Established Policies and Suggested Procedures

 If recordings are to be made, all instruments, including microphone and recorder, and also the person making the recording must be thoroughly concealed from the sight of the congregation.
 Video cameras shall remain stationary and be placed in the balcony.

-IX.
-USE OF ROOMS FOR DRESSING.
-The Church has a Bride’s Room immediately off the Fellowship Hall and adjoining the Church Parlor.
-This room is made available for brides and their attendants who wish to avoid the inconvenience of dressing at home and then getting to the Church in their wedding dress.
-The room has a full-length three-way mirror, closet rods for hanging long dresses, a dressing table, and comfortable chairs.
-Brides desiring to use this room should so indicate to the Wedding Coordinator in conference and it will be made available.
+One room is immediately off the Fellowship Hall and adjoining the Church Parlor.
+This room has a full-length three-way mirror, closet rods for hanging clothes, a dressing table, and comfortable chairs.
+Persons desiring to use this room should so indicate to the Wedding Coordinator in conference and it will be made available.

-The Groom, Best Man, and Ushers may use the Library, located just off the Sanctuary, for dressing prior to the ceremony.
+Another room, the Church Library, is located just off the Sanctuary, and may be used for dressing prior to the ceremony.

 While every possible precaution to safeguard personal items will be made, the Church cannot be liable if such items are lost, stolen, or damaged.